wandb/docs/docs/guides/hosting/hosting-options/self-managed.md

 ---
+title: Self managed
 description: Deploying W&B in production
 displayed_sidebar: default
 ---

-# Self managed
-Deploy W&B Server on your [bare servers (on-prem)](#on-prem-or-non-supported-cloud) or within [AWS, GCP, or Azure cloud that you manage](#self-managed-cloud-accounts).

-Your IT/DevOps/MLOps team is responsible for provisioning your deployment, managing upgrades, and continuously maintaining your self managed W&B Server instance.

 :::info
 W&B recommends fully managed deployment options such as [W&B SaaS Cloud](../hosting-options/saas_cloud.md) or [W&B Dedicated Cloud](../hosting-options//dedicated_cloud.md) deployment types.
 W&B fully managed services are simple and secure to use, with minimum to no configuration required.
 :::

+Deploy W&B Server on your [bare servers (on-prem)](#on-prem-or-non-supported-cloud) or within [AWS, GCP, or Azure cloud that you manage](#self-managed-cloud-accounts).

+Your IT/DevOps/MLOps team is responsible for provisioning your deployment, managing upgrades, and continuously maintaining your self managed W&B Server instance.

 <!-- Check [Obtain your W&B Server license](#obtain-your-wb-server-license) to complete the setup. -->

-## Self managed cloud accounts
+## Deploy W&B Server within self managed cloud accounts

 Deploy and manage W&B Server with AWS, GCP, or Azure cloud.
 W&B recommends that you use official W&B Terraform scripts to deploy W&B Server into AWS, GCP, or Azure.